ohscar/rmalloc/doc/paper/design.rst

 ======================
 Manually modifying applications to adhere to Jeff's allocation interface is error-prone and time consuming, and moreover it is not certain that the chosen application is a good candidate for demonstrating performance since it might not stress the allocator.
 The number of requests could be small and the total memory usage could be low.

+Measuring Jeff requires a rewrite of the application needing to be tested, to use the new malloc interface.
+The simple solution to do so is to emulate a regular malloc, i.e. directly lock after malloc.
+But that would make the compact operation no-op since no blocks can be moved.
+On the other hand, adapting existing code to benefit from Jeff's interface is error-prone, it is not obvious which application would make good candidates.
 Automating the modifications, if possible, would save much time.
+Finally, source code to the applications would be required for manual adaptions, which is not always accessible.

-This is described in chapters :ref:`chapter-steve` and :ref:`chapter-simulating-locking`.
+The specifics of how data is gathered can be found in chapters :ref:`chapter-simulating-application-runtime` and :ref:`chapter-steve`.